TL;DR

 Ownership and Trust

-Varies by provider.
+It varies by provider.
 Some temp email services are run by unknown operators with unclear privacy practices.
-Choosing a reputable one matters.
-Services like NukeMail are transparent about their data handling, but the industry as a whole has uneven standards.
+You need to choose a reputable one.
+Services like NukeMail are transparent about their data handling.
+The industry as a whole has uneven standards.

-Open source and owned by Proton AG, a Swiss privacy company.
-The code is auditable, and Proton has a strong reputation in the privacy community.
-Being based in Switzerland means strong data protection laws apply.
-This is one of SimpleLogin's biggest strengths and a meaningful differentiator from most privacy tools.
+SimpleLogin is open source and owned by Proton AG, a Swiss privacy company.
+You can audit the code yourself and Proton has a strong reputation in the privacy community.
+Because it is based in Switzerland, strong data protection laws apply.
+This is one of SimpleLogin's biggest strengths and sets it apart from most privacy tools.

 Account Required